 If you’re an analytical type, you might track the metrics of performance for your portfolio.

-- How are we doing cash flow wise and what’s our cash on cash returns?
+- How are we doing cash flow-wise, and what’s our cash-on-cash return?

 - Is our net worth growing year over year?

 - What’s our return on the equity we have in our portfolio?

 Tracking important metrics is generally a good idea—one that has the additional benefit of making you feel like a good steward of your money.
 But that’s where the game metaphor can backfire on us.

 Our brains have a tendency to optimize and maximize what we focus our attention on.
 As a result, we start optimizing and maximizing the metrics we’re tracking: the returns.